 Prior to her arrival in North Texas, Chancellor Roe served as Acting Deputy Administrator for NASA – capping her 33-year career in aerospace in leadership role similar to that of a chief operating officer.
 As Acting Deputy Administrator, she was responsible for general oversight of 17,000 NASA employees and operation of 10 field centers across the nation.
 She also directed program and project teams on product/mission delivery, acquisition strategy, partnership and international strategy, and risk management.

 During her tenure at NASA, Chancellor Roe became the first woman to serve as Director of NASA Langley Research Center.
 She also served as Manager of the International Space Station (ISS) Research Program at the Johnson Space Center and worked on 38 Space Shuttle and ISS missions in various leadership roles.
 Chancellor Roe’s leadership at NASA helped lead to numerous science, space, and aeronautics breakthrough innovations that advanced our nation’s leadership and international knowledge of aeronautics and space.

 Chancellor Roe holds a Bachelor of Science degree in Electrical Engineering from the University of Florida and a Master of Science degree in Electrical Engineering from the University of Central Florida.
-She has served on numerous boards and advisory councils including: the Virginia Governor’s Aerospace Advisory Council, American Astronautical Society, Virginia FIRST Robotics, and the Virginia Research and Technology Advisory Commission.
+She is married to Ralph Roe, NASA's Chief Engineer, and has two sons and a daughter.